michael2012z/BitBible/markdown/JPS/files/Gen.md

 29. And Jacob sod pottage; and Esau came in from the field, and he was faint.

 30. And Esau said to Jacob: 'Let me swallow, I pray thee, some of this red, red pottage; for I am faint.'
-Therefore was his name called Edom.That is, Red.
+Therefore was his name called Edom.

 31. And Jacob said: 'Sell me first thy birth right.'